hook, line, & cyb3r

 you PLAY this GAME by PLAYING go FISH

-each suit of cards represents one of the four pillars of intel you need to pull off a job: the client, the objective, the opportunity, & your "in". the intel gets privately generated by each player (with the help of an extensive series of tables to roll on) when they "fish" from the deck, so by the time you've assembled all four cards of a value to complete a book, they've picked up a wild spread of facts that you get to weave into one single successful mission. if you complete a book by taking those cards from another player's hand, the two of you work together to build the narrative of how you stole that job out from under them.
+each card is a piece of intel, privately generated by the player (with the help of an extensive series of tables) when they "fish" it from the deck. each suit represents one of the four pillars of intel you need to pull off a job: the client, the objective, the opportunity, & your "in". by the time you've assembled all four cards of a value to complete a book, they've picked up a wild spread of facts that you get to weave into one single successful mission. if you complete a book by taking those cards from another player's hand, the two of you work together to build the narrative of how you stole that job out from under them.

 the tables